cpcwood/psql-backup-s3/README.md

 ## Kubernetes CronJob

-[Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) is a built in feature which allows jobs to be run on repeating schedule.
+[Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) is a built in feature which allows jobs to be run in containers periodically.

 ### Config